Bunza

 The postal code of the area is 862.

-Geography
+Climate and Geography

-Bunza local government area spans an entire expanse of 876 square kilometers and experiences two significant seasons, the dry season and the rainy season.
-The average temperature in Bunza registers at 33°C, while the area's humidity level is estimated to be around 17 percent.
+Bunza local government area spans an entire expanse of 876 square kilometers or 338 square miles and experiences two significant seasons, the dry season and the rainy season.
+The average temperature in Bunza registers at 33 °C, while the area's humidity level is estimated to be around 17 percent.